 Stricker found clients by networking through volunteering.
-She found that meeting people at her church events put her in contact with the right people.
-But even if you don’t have a ready-built network like a church, here are five simple ways to get started identifying new clients.
+Meeting people at her church events put her in contact with the right individuals.
+However, even if you don’t have a ready-built network like a church, there are 5 simple ways to identify and connect with new clients.

 #1: Ask Friends and Family

-There are so many small business owners out there that need help getting an accounting system set up.
-In 2021, a record number of people started a business, and it’s likely many do not have an accounting background and could use a Certified Public Accountant to help them set up their accounting operations properly.
+There are so many small business owners out there who need help setting up an accounting system.
+In 2021, a record number of people started a business.
+Many likely don’t have an accounting background and could use a certified public accountant to help them properly establish their accounting operations.

 #2: Find Local New Business Owner Meetups

-They exist, although they might be virtual meetups these days.
-Since you’re starting your own accounting business, you’ll fit right in and have a pool of potential clients.
+These groups do exist, although they might be virtual meetups these days.
+As a new accounting business owner, you’ll fit right in and have a pool of potential clients.
 It’s a win-win!
-Just be sure that you’re adding to the discussion about the trials and tribulations of starting a small business and not going for a constant sales pitch.
+Just be sure you’re adding to the discussion about the trials and tribulations of starting a small business and not constantly practicing your sales pitch.

 #3: Leverage Online Platforms

-Online platforms like Upwork or Fiverr are great places to start building a client base.
-They allow you to build a reputation for quality work, meet clients from a wide geographic area, and set your own pricing.
+Online platforms like Upwork or Fiverr are great places to build a client base.
+They allow you to grow a reputation for quality work, meet clients from a wide geographic area, and set your own pricing.

-Though it can be hard to get those first couple of sales because the competition can be fierce, once you have a few five-star ratings, you’ll see your client base and orders increase.
+Getting those first few sales can be challenging because the competition can be fierce.
+However, once you have a few 5-star ratings, your client base and orders will increase.

 #4: Advertise in Your Community and Online